Tainted\\Coders

 Archetypes ensure that entities with similar component compositions are stored in contiguous memory locations.
 This allows systems to access the necessary components in a sequential and cache-friendly manner.

-By grouping entities with similar component compositions, archetypes eliminate redundancy in component storage.
 Each archetype has its own set of component arrays, and entities within the same archetype share the same array instances.
 This reduces memory overhead compared to storing components for each entity individually.

 Archetypes also enable batch processing of entities with similar component compositions.
 Systems can process multiple entities within the same archetype simultaneously, taking advantage of data parallelism.
 This can be beneficial for operations such as updating positions, applying physics, or performing AI calculations.

 So that explains why Bevy chose to use an archetypal ECS as the core of their framework.
-Lets see how it actually works specifically in Bevy:
+Lets see how it actually works specifically in Bevy.

 ECS with Bevy